tinode/chat/server/auth/rest/README.md

 ### `link` Requests server to link new account ID to authentication record.

-If server requested Tinode to create a new account, this endpoint is used to link the new Tinode user ID with the server's authentication record.
+If server requested MidnightChat to create a new account, this endpoint is used to link the new MidnightChat user ID with the server's authentication record.
 If linking was successful, the server should respond with a non-empty json.

 #### Sample request
 ```json